-The new press will be equipped with an mRC-3D system for colour register, an mRC-3D system for cut-off register and an IDS-3D system for colour control.
-Additionally, the press will be fitted out with IQM, QIPC's management information system which calibrates the quality of the printed matter by analysing the metadata of the automation systems and generating easy-to-understand information.
+The new press will be equipped with an $\underline{m}RC\text{-}3D$ system for color register, an $\underline{m}RC\text{-}3D$ system for cut-off register and an IDS-3D system for color control.
+Additionally, the press will be equipped with IQM, QIPC's management information system which calibrates the quality of the printed matter by analyzing the metadata of the automation systems and generating easy-to-understand information.
 The installation, involving a total of seven cameras, will enable B&K Offsetdruck to print more efficiently, both in terms of staffing and waste reduction.
 What's more, the overall quality of the end-product can be managed much more easily - and improved as a result - thanks to QIPC's equipment.